-Knee arthroscopic surgery (key hole surgery) has evolved significantly over the past few years.
-With the advent of highly specialised camera systems, precision tools and radiofrequency probes, knee arthroscopic procedure is now widely considered as a gold standard for treating a wide range of knee disorders.
+Knee arthroscopic surgery (keyhole surgery) has evolved significantly over the past few years.
+With the advent of highly specialized camera systems, precision tools, and radiofrequency probes, knee arthroscopic procedure is now widely considered as a gold standard for treating a wide range of knee disorders.

 Delayed diagnosis can make a difference as to whether or not the tear is repairable.
 Early specialist assessment is recommended for a successful long-term outcome.

 Knee arthroscopy is also commonly performed for treating ligamentous injuries.
-One of most commonly injured ligament in the knee joint is Anterior Cruciate Ligament (ACL).
+One of the most commonly injured ligaments in the knee joint is Anterior Cruciate Ligament (ACL).
 Initial diagnosis is confirmed by clinical assessment and MRI scans.
 Patients generally have ACL rupture following a sporting injury or a pivoting injury to the knee joint.
-Knee joint often swells up soon after the injury and may take a few days for the swelling to go down.
+The knee joint often swells up soon after the injury and may take a few days for the swelling to go down.
 Most patients develop instability related symptoms from the knee joint during day-to-day activities or during sporting activities.
-Knee arthroscopic surgery can be performed to assess and reconstruct the ACL using your own tendons (hamstrings) using minimally invasive technique.
+Knee arthroscopic surgery can be performed to assess and reconstruct the ACL using your own tendons (hamstrings) using a minimally invasive technique.

-Knee arthroscopy is also useful in treating conditions like loose body within the joint, problems with the lining of the joint, instability of the patello-femoral joint (knee cap moving in and out of the joint) and to assess the degree of wear and tear in the joint.
+Knee arthroscopy is also useful in treating conditions like a loose body within the joint, problems with the lining of the joint, instability of the patellofemoral joint (knee cap moving in and out of the joint) and to assess the degree of wear and tear in the joint.

-Risks of knee arthroscopy include infection (<1%), bleeding, DVT (clots in your leg), PE (clots in your lung), medical and anaesthetic complications.
+Risks of knee arthroscopy include infection (<1%), bleeding, DVT (clots in your leg), PE (clots in your lung), medical and anesthetic complications.

-Post-operative mobilization includes use of walking aids like crutches to begin with.
+Post-operative mobilization includes the use of walking aids like crutches, to begin with.
 You can subsequently commence independent mobilization as soon as your pain allows.